PacktPublishing/Real-world-Machine-Learning-Projects-using-TensorFlow/README.md

 ## About the Video Course
 Machine learning algorithms and research are mushrooming due to their accuracy at solving problems.
 This course walks you through developing real- world projects using TensorFlow in your ML projects.

-The initial projects will deal with assessing the viability of expanding your Restaurant business.
-You will use Linear Regression with an example involving buying and selling property at best prices.
-You'll master Support Vector Machines through building an e-mail spam filter.
-Next, you will create algorithms to detect anomalous behavior in server computers.
+You will create algorithms to detect anomalous behavior in server computers.
 Finally, you'll build a neural network and dataset from scratch for our Traffic Signal Classifier.

 By the end of this course you will be using TensorFlow in real-world scenarios, and you'll be confident enough to use ML Algorithms to build your own projects.